 It can make or break your company’s reputation

-According to previously mentioned research, 16% of employees have shared criticism or negative comments online about their employer, and 14% have posted something about their employer on social media that they regret.
+Employee activity on social media doesn’t just affect productivity — it directly impacts brand perception.
+According to previously mentioned research, 16% of employees have shared criticism or negative comments about their employer online, and 14% admit to posting something about their employer that they later regretted.

 It can cause security issues